MicrosoftDocs/learn/learn-pr/student-evangelism/introduction-chat-completion/includes/4-deploy-system-message.md

 ## System messages in Azure AI Studio

-You can use Azure AI Studio to change the system message to specify how the chat should act.
+You can use Studio to change the system message to specify how the chat should act.

-Azure AI Studio has an assistant setup pane in the chat playground where you can select a pre-made template or add your custom system message.
+Studio has an assistant setup pane in the chat playground where you can select a premade template or add your custom system message.

 :::image type="content" source="../media/assistant-setup.png" alt-text="Screenshot from the Azure AI Studio showing the assistant setup and chat session panes.":::